Zyxavy/Text-Editor/Docs.md

 The 4 in our write() call means we are writing 4 bytes out to the terminal.
 The first byte is \x1b, which is the escape character, or 27 in decimal.
 The other three bytes are [2J.

 "\x1[H" escape sequence is only 3 bytes long, and uses the H command (Cursor Position) to position the cursor.

+editorDrawRows() will handle drawing each row of the buffer of text being edited.

+ioctl(), TIOCGWINSZ, and struct winsize come from <sys/ioctl.h>. ioctl() will place the number of columns wide and the number of rows high the terminal is into the given winsize struct.
+On failure, ioctl() returns -1.

+initEditor()’s job will be to initialize all the fields in the E struct.

+The C command (Cursor Forward) moves the cursor to the right, and the B command (Cursor Down) moves the cursor down.
+The argument says how much to move it right or down by.
+We use a very large value, 999, which should ensure that the cursor reaches the right and bottom edges of the screen.

 </p>

+editorDrawRows()  draws a '>' in each row, created global editor struct initialize all fields with initEditor()
+Get the size of the window with getWindowSize()